Bryse Wilson

-Bryse Everett Wilson (born December 20, 1997) is an American professional baseball pitcher who is a free agent.
-He has previously played in Major League Baseball (MLB) for the Atlanta Braves, Pittsburgh Pirates, Milwaukee Brewers, and Chicago White Sox.
+Bryse Everett Wilson (born December 20, 1997) is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
+He has previously played in MLB for the Atlanta Braves, Pittsburgh Pirates, Chicago White Sox, Philadelphia Phillies, and Chicago Cubs.
 Wilson was selected by the Braves in the fourth round of the 2016 MLB draft and made his MLB debut in 2018.

 Early life and amateur career

 Bryse Wilson was born on December 20, 1997, in Hillsborough, North Carolina, to parents Chad and Tracey.
 His father is a truck driver, and his mother works for Blue Cross Blue Shield of North Carolina.
 He has a younger brother Payton, who plays for the Pittsburgh Steelers.

 Wilson attended Orange High School in Hillsborough, North Carolina and played both baseball and football.
 As a senior, he was named The News & Observers high school athlete of the year.
 That year, Wilson pitched to a 10–2 record, with six shutouts and three no-hitters, as well as a perfect game in the North Carolina 3A playoffs.
 In his high school career, he won 33 games, and lost only four.
-Wilson was drafted by the Atlanta Braves in the fourth round of the 2016 Major League Baseball Draft, 109th overall, and offered a $1.2 million signing bonus.
+Wilson was drafted by the Atlanta Braves in the fourth round of the 2016 Major League Baseball draft, 109th overall, and offered a $1.2 million signing bonus.